Benjamin Milde

 First I’d like to separate “deployments” up into a few sub tasks, which need to be done as part of a deployment.
 A few key tasks are:

-• compile source files to the actual files pushed to a server
+• compile source files to the actual files pushed to a server (prim. language as well as assets like js/css)

 • upload files to a server